h2oai/sparkling-water/doc/src/site/sphinx/experimental/rest_api_based_client.rst

 Sparkling Water in automatic mode, please use the ``H2O_DRIVER_JAR`` environmental property instead of the ``H2O_EXTENDED_JAR``.

-This should reduce the complexity of deployment and brings more transparency as well.
+This should reduce the complexity of deployment and bring more transparency.

 Benefits of the REST-API-based client
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~